pomerium/pomerium/docs/docs/topics/mutual-auth.md

 ### East-west mTLS

-TLS encryption between services in an internal network is referred to as [East-west mTLS](https://en.wikipedia.org/wiki/East-west_traffic). mTLS can also be configured between Pomerium and the end user, and/or with an upstream service.
+Traffic between services in an internal network is referred to as [east-west traffic](https://en.wikipedia.org/wiki/East-west_traffic). mTLS can also be configured between Pomerium and the end user, and/or with an upstream service.
 Configuring mTLS for many end users is cumbersome, and new technologies like [device identity verification] provide verification of the user and their hardware.
-But mTLS between Pomerium and an upstream service need only be configured once per service, and minimally maintained by updating certificates.
+But mTLS between Pomerium and an upstream service (the east-west traffic) need only be configured once per service, and minimally maintained by updating certificates.

 ```mermaid
 flowchart LR